operaton/operaton-keycloak/README.md

 }
 ```

-Finally configure Spring Security with your Keycloak Single Page Web App `client-id` and `client-secret` in `application.yaml` as follows:
+Finally, configure Spring Security with your Keycloak Single Page Web App `client-id` and `client-secret` in `application.yaml` as follows:

 ```yml
 # Spring Boot Security OAuth2 SSO